Anna Freud’s Writings on the War Nurseries

 The unconscious need for punishment, now satisfied by the Nazis' brutality, may have alleviated already existing symptoms, while the focus on external terror may have refocused and lessened pathological anxiety that before the war stemmed primarily from unconscious fantasy.

+All wars are “personal” wars: for each individual, war has a unique intrapsychic meaning, and an attempt to resolve unconscious conflict underlies our wishes for war.
 While we assert that war is unavoidable, we also believe war is avoidable through military buildup.
 Three other illusions serve to deny the psychological and external reality of war: 1) that we know what war is; 2) that war is a conscious choice; and 3) that our war is morally righteous.

 War also satisfies our omipotent wishes to annihilate, which stem from narcissistic rage and primitive fantasies of revenge.
 The possibility of actualizing such annihilation wishes through nuclear warfare makes acknowledgment of our wishes for war all the more difficult.
+Concomitantly, the awesome sophistication of war technology that enables us to act out annihilation fantasies strains our ability to tolerate and contain our impotent rage.

 1997